yotamloe/bindplane-op/docs/README.md

 `bindplane profile get --current` returns the settings of the current profile

-Note that this returns the `Resource` form of the configuraton, the pertinent variables are set in `spec`.
+Note that this returns the `Resource` form of the configuration, the pertinent variables are set in `spec`.

 `bindplane profile list` returns the available saved profiles.